quadshot/opentickets-community/readme.txt

 == Upgrade Notice ==

 = 1.11.1 =
 I want to personally apologize for first allowing an event save bug to get pushed to the live plugin and second for the delay in a fix.
 There are plenty of excuses to go around, but the responsibility falls square on my shoulders, and for that I apologize.
-This patch repairs that functionality.
+This patch repairs that functionality. -- Loushu

 = 1.11.0 =
 Was your map not showing on your PDFs?
 This fixes it.
 Is your site using fi_FI, nl_NL, or es_ES languages?
 Congrats!
 You now have a translation thanks to the community!
 Want to remove the date/time from your event titles!?
 You got it!